- No products in the cart.

-In our latest article we explain how motion capture is well-established as an essential tool, not only for biomechanics research, but also for sports injury rehabilitation, training and sports performance analysis at all levels.
+In our latest article we explain how motion capture is well-established as an essential tool, not only for sports biomechanics research, but also for sports injury rehabilitation, training, and sports performance analysis at all levels, including gait analysis, running analysis, and movement analysis.
 We take a look at the role that wearable sports technology, such as inertial measurement units, are playing in measuring athlete performance and the reasons why we’ll soon see IMUs in sport reach the tipping point to wide-spread adoption.READ MORE

-Together our technologies connect scientists, practitioners, athletes and patients, irrespective of location, enabling human movement to be measured, monitored and optimized in real time, in the lab and in the field.
+Together our sports motion capture technologies connect scientists, practitioners, athletes and patients, irrespective of location, enabling human movement to be measured, monitored and optimized in real-time, in the lab and in the field.

 “Many movements made at high speed or involving the highest peak forces, such as changes of direction, sudden decelerations, landing and even sprinting, can lead to sensor clipping and loss of data.
 Having high g capability with the new sensor allows us to quantify and thereby gain a better understanding of these movements, improving insight into the preparation required for our athletes.”